 - Does your airline conduct data audits to secure that data is up-to-date?

-- Does your airlinie have a high data integrity/quality?
+- Does your airline have a high data integrity/quality?

-- Does you cross-reference and update data against sources and revisions?
+- Do you cross-reference and update data against sources and revisions?

-- Do your airline use a software solution (not EXCEL) to perform reliability analysis?
+- Does your airline use a software solution (not EXCEL) to perform reliability analysis?